Essien-glory/Top-2000-Companies-Globally-in-2020/README.md

 Total Sales: $37,068 billion

-Ranking top 1 in Country is the USA with a total of $11,164 billion dollars. with Walmart making the highest sales in 2020, followed by Royal dutch shell.
+Ranking top 1 in Country is the USA with a total of $11,164 billion dollars.
+With Walmart making the highest sales in 2020, followed by Royal dutch shell.
 North America made the highest Sales as of 2020, using the drill down button, you get to see the country with the highest sales and profit in that continent.
 Exxon mobil makes above 4 billion dollars in profit and is number 1 in terms of profit , followed by apple.